Marvin510/SelfStudyProject/README.md

 The comparison of today to years ago is mindblowing and informative.

-X and Y axis labels make it super easy to read.This fits the image and gives the story harmony.
+X and Y axis labels make it super easy to read.
+This fits the image and gives the story harmony.

 The graph is simple and without too much noise and details, it stills conveys the message that climate change is caused by human activity.